timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 SAVE "tpi:getlog"
 ```

-The TS Pico maintains a detailed log of everything it does.
+The TS-Pico maintains a detailed log of everything it does.
 This log is invaluable for:
 - Understanding what happened when something goes wrong
 - Monitoring system performance over time
 - Identifying patterns in system behavior